 Rachel started as an Outreach Intern and quickly rose through the ranks to Senior Project Manager.
 She conducts outreach in the Northeast, coordinates the Rhode Island Department of Health partnership, and assists the team with grant writing.
 As a volunteer for her local food pantry, she has the opportunity to serve 125 families every week.
 In her free time, she enjoys being outdoors and traveling!

-Allison first became interested in giving back to her community through her youth groups during high school at her home in NJ.
-She worked both in her state with local food banks and travelled to New Orleans, LA and Houston, TX to help people who’s lives have been devastated by hurricanes.
-In her free time, she loves binge watching tv and listening to new music.
-Welcome to MEANS Allison we are so happy to have you!
+Allison is a sophomore at American University studying Business and Entertainment.
+She first became interested in giving back to her community through her youth groups during high school at her home in NJ.
+She worked both in her state with local food banks and traveled to New Orleans, LA and Houston, TX to assist with hurricane relief efforts.
+In her free time, she loves binge-watching tv and listening to new music.

-Sahana is a freshman at the George Washington University studying International Affairs and Arabic.
+Sahana is a sophomore at the George Washington University studying International Affairs and Arabic.
 She serves on the planning committee for TEDxFoggyBottom and executive board of the Indian’s Student’s Association.
-She joined MEANS in January of 2019 as a grant writing intern.
+She joined MEANS in January of 2019 as a Grant Writer.
 In her free time, Sahana enjoys staying active and exploring DC.